JessVarghese/Budget-Tracker/README.md

 ## Questions
-  If you have any questions about the repo, open and issue:
+  If you have any questions about the repo, open an issue:
   * Github: https://github.com/JessVarghese/Budget-Tracker